T-B-Oh/T-B-Oh/README.md

 <h2>🎓 Education:</h2>

-- Master of Science in Computer Science (Part-Time)
+- Master of Science in Computer Science (Full-Time)
 University of Sunderland, UK
-_Expected Graduation: March 2027_
+_Expected Graduation: May 2026_

 - Bachelor of Science in Mechanical Engineering
 University of Huddersfield, UK